davismariotti/BillSplitter-Server/README.md

 # BillSplitter-Server
 The backend for the BillSplitter application.

-Authors: Davis Mariotti and Andrew Peacock
+Authors: Davis Mariotti, Andrew Peacock